LeisanKokorina/NutriApp/README.md

 ## Acknowledgments

 The development of NutriApp was inspired by the valuable information provided by organizations such as WHO, Harvard Health Publishing, and Mayo Clinic.
-We would like to express our gratitude to the developers and contributors of the Android SDK, Spoonacular API, and other open-source libraries used in this project.